Answers For NV Energy’s Residential Solar Checklist

 Answers to pre-solar installation questions help interested parties find the right installer.
-Before looking at solar companies, it’s helpful to have a list of the things of most importance to you.
+Before looking at solar companies, it’s helpful to have a solar priority list.

 Who’s responsible for obtaining permits and authorizations?

 Before installing solar, the proper paperwork needs completing.
-Go Solar Group takes care of all the paperwork for you.
+Go Solar Group takes care of all the paperwork.